ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/01-sequences.md

 ### Double-ended queues and general lists

-Double-ended queues and general lists were briefly mentioned in @sec:more-lists.
+Double-ended queues and general lists were briefly mentioned in @sec:sequences:more-sequences.
 A double-ended queue, or a *deque*, is a combination of a stack and a queue, meaning that we can add and remove from both ends of the list.
 This could be written as a combined ADT interface (at least if we had different names for the `peek` operations):